LoopKit/loopdocs/docs/version/development.md

 There is a lot of discussion about *branches* with *Loop* but the concept is simple.
 Basically, they are all slightly different versions of *Loop*...kind of like different edits of the same book.

-To really understand what branches are, we should probably explain a little more about Loop&#39;s code and how development works.
+To really understand what branches are, we should probably explain a little more about the software and how development works.
 You can watch a 30-minute long, classic Katie DiSimone [video explanation about branches](https://www.youtube.com/watch?v=cWqvYs4Azt0&t=4s) created when *Loop* Version 2.0 was newly released.
 Keep in mind while watching the video that `master` was the old name for the `main` branch.
 The information in this video is still generally useful with the last half focused on automatic-bolus - the automatic-bolus dosing strategy has now been incorporated into <span>*Loop* `main` branch</span>. *Loop* has moved on to using only one stable branch (`main`), with `dev` recommended for developers/testers.

 ### `Loop` GitHub Information